 A private space exploration company is mounting a manned mission to Mars.
 In preparation a trio of international astronauts set out on a devised, 17 month simulation, in a Utah desert.

 Dealing with the real and unreal they and their loved ones are pushed to the limit.

 Pick a recipe from the chosen cookbook and share it with all at the meeting.
 A copy of the book will be available at the Reference Desk for you to pick out your recipe.

 Salt, Fat, Acid, Heat: Mastering the Elements of Good Cooking by Samin Nosrat

 This marvelous, gorgeously illustrated book shows how to use basic building blocks to rethink how to cook.
 Pick out your recipe at the Reference Desk by May 9.

-First Friday of every month at 7:00 pm
+Third Friday of every month during the summer at 7:00 pm

 Fourth Saturday of every other month at 5:30 pm